-The net asset value of the Trust, calculated by reference to the principal market price, relates primarily to the value of Bitcoin held by the Trust, and fluctuations in the price of Bitcoin could materially and adversely affect an investment in the Shares of the Trust.
+The Principal Market NAV of the Trust, calculated by reference to the principal market price in accordance with U.S. GAAP, relates primarily to the value of Bitcoin held by the Trust, and fluctuations in the price of Bitcoin could materially and adversely affect an investment in the Shares of the Trust.
 The price of Bitcoin has a limited history.
 During such history, Bitcoin prices have been volatile and subject to influence by many factors, including the levels of liquidity.
 If the Digital Asset Markets continue to experience significant price fluctuations, the Trust may experience losses.
-Several factors may affect the price of Bitcoin, including, but not limited to, global Bitcoin supply and demand, theft of Bitcoin from global exchanges or vaults, competition from other forms of digital currency or payment services, global or regional political, economic or financial conditions, and other unforeseen events and situations.
+Several factors may affect the price of Bitcoin, including, but not limited to, global Bitcoin supply and demand, theft of Bitcoin from global trading platforms or vaults, competition from other forms of digital currency or payment services, global or regional political, economic or financial conditions, and other unforeseen events and situations.

-The Bitcoin held by the Trust are commingled and the Trust's shareholders have no specific rights to any specific Bitcoin.
+The Bitcoin held by the Trust are commingled, and the Trust's shareholders have no specific rights to any specific Bitcoin.
 In the event of the insolvency of the Trust, its assets may be inadequate to satisfy a claim by its shareholders.